sadiecee/FoliumTutorial/README.md

 ### Housing Crisis

 For this tutorial, we will be using data from the US Department of Housing and Urban Development (HUD) to look at some questions of access to affordable, public housing.
-You can find all the data sets located in the "Data" folder of this repo, or you can download them yourself here: [Estimated Housing Authority Service Areas](https://hudgis-hud.opendata.arcgis.com/datasets/HUD::estimated-housing-authority-service-areas/about), and [Public Housing Buildings](https://hudgis-hud.opendata.arcgis.com/datasets/HUD::estimated-housing-authority-service-areas/about).
+Because some of the datasets are quite large, you will need to download them from ArcGIS Online.
+However, this repo will contain sample datasets that you can download if you would prefer.
+The steps below will walk you through the datasets you will download and how to upload them into Colab.

+The two datasets we will be downloading are the Estimated Housing Authority Service Area and the Public Housing Buildings datasets.
 The Estimated Housing Authority Service Area is polygon based data, where the data is aggregated and summarized at the "service areas" created by HUD themselves.
 The second dataset, Public Housing Buildings, is point based data, with each point representing a public housing building.
 We will look at how to explore both types of data in this tutorial.

-The data was downloaded in a CSV format for the Public Housing Buildings.
-It looks like:
+**The first piece of data you are going to want to download** can be found [here](https://hudgis-hud.opendata.arcgis.com/datasets/HUD::public-housing-buildings/).
+This is a dataset of all public housing authority buildings and characteristics of these buildings.
+You should download this data in *csv* format.
+This is a spreadsheet of all the public housing If you open it up on your computer, it should look something like this:

 ![](CSV_example.PNG)

+**The second piece of data you are going to want to download** can be found [here](https://hudgis-hud.opendata.arcgis.com/datasets/HUD::estimated-housing-authority-service-areas/about).
+This represents the estimated service areas of housing authorities.
+You should download this data as a *GeoJSON* file.

+Once you have your data, you're going to want to upload it to Python.
+You can do that using the code below.
+Remember to upload all three of the files we are looking at here!

 ```Python
 # Upload local script to Colab - running this creates a "choose file" button to upload local files.